Jamal-Alibalayev/CS350-Safehome/USER_MANUAL.md

 Click **Save** to apply any changes.

-## 6. Sensor Simulator
+## 6. Sensor Simulator (Live Mode)

-The sensor simulator is a powerful tool for testing.
+The Sensor Simulator is now a powerful, real-time diagnostic and control tool that directly interacts with the live sensors in your SafeHome system.
 You can open it from the "System Control" panel on the main dashboard.

+**Key Features:**
+-   **Live Sensor Status:** Displays a real-time list of all sensors, showing their current Armed/Disarmed state and their physical state (e.g., "Open"/"Closed" for window/door sensors, "Detected"/"Clear" for motion sensors).
+This status is synchronized with the main system.
+-   **Direct Control:** You can directly arm/disarm individual sensors or trigger/release their physical state (e.g., simulate a door opening or motion detection).
+Any actions taken here will immediately affect the actual system's sensor states and be reflected on the main dashboard.
+-   **Quick Actions:** Use "ARM ALL", "DISARM ALL", or "CLOSE/CLEAR ALL" to quickly manage all sensors.

-It displays a list of all sensors.
-Clicking the "Trigger" button next to a sensor will simulate that sensor detecting an event (e.g., a door opening).
-This is useful for testing how the system responds to intrusions in different modes.
+This tool is invaluable for testing how the system responds to different sensor states and security modes.